Your LEV health & safety experts.

 How do LEV systems work?

-Potentially harmful fumes are captured at source and passed through a series of filters which remove hazardous particulate and gases before recirculating the cleaned air back into the workplace.
+Potentially harmful fumes are captured at source and passed through a series of filters which help to filter hazardous particulate and gases before recirculating the cleaned air back into the workplace.

 What are my responsibilities?